Fine Art Portraits

 Equine Fine Art Portraits are one of the most requested sessions in the horse world!
 No surprise there, they are absolutely stunning!
 These images look incredible hanging on the walls of your home and you will have all your visitors gushing over how amazing they are.

-Preparing for a Black Background Session
+Preparing for a Fine Art Session

 Bridles, halters and a naked face are all options for Black Background portraits.
 All tack should be cleaned and bits wiped down as if you are getting ready for a show.
 Reins may be left over the horses neck or removed depending on your preference.
 A neck rope may be used to control your horse if you would like them to have a naked face.
 Saddles may be used if desired.